Celebrating Hispanic Heritage Month

 What does Hispanic Heritage Month mean to you?

 • “Being a Mexican American during Hispanic Heritage Month means celebrating and embracing my dual cultural identity.
 It's a time to reflect on the rich history, traditions, and contributions of both my Mexican heritage and my American upbringing.
 It's a chance to educate others about the diverse tapestry of Hispanic cultures and the unique blend that is Mexican American culture.
 It's also an opportunity to connect with my roots, share stories, and honor the resilience and achievements of my ancestors and fellow Mexican Americans.
-Overall, it's a time of pride and unity, highlighting the beauty of diversity within the Hispanic community and the United States as a whole.” – John, Overlake team member
+Overall, it's a time of pride and unity, highlighting the beauty of diversity within the Hispanic community and the United States as a whole.” – John, Certified Anesthesia Technician

 • “To me, Hispanic Heritage Month means carrying the strength of my grandparents and ancestors who faced many barriers so that I could have much more opportunities than they did.” – Jennifer, nurse